Measurement of inelastic, single- and double-diffraction cross sections in proton-proton collisions at the LHC with ALICE: Measurement of relative rates of diffractive processes

 In the analysis described below, we separate the events into three categories, called ``1-arm-L'', ``1-arm-R'' and ``2-arm''.
 The purpose of the classification is to increase the sensitivity to diffractive processes.
 As will be described below, the categories 1-arm-L and 1-arm-R have an enriched single-diffraction component, while a subset of the 2-arm category can be linked to double diffraction.

 We distinguish between ``one-track'' events and those having more than one track, {\it i.e.} ``multiple-track'' events.
 Let $\eta_{\rm L}$, $\eta_{\rm R}$ be the pseudorapidities of the leftmost (lowest-pseudorapidity) and rightmost (highest-pseudorapidity) pseudo-tracks in the distribution respectively.
 If an event has just one pseudo-track, then $\eta_{\rm L} = \eta_{\rm R}$.
 We classify as one-track events all events satisfying the condition $\eta_{\rm R}-\eta_{\rm L}<0.5$ and having all pseudo-tracks within $45^{\circ}$ in azimuthal angle $\varphi$.
-For such events, we determine the centre of the pseudorapidity distribution as $\eta_{\rm C} = \frac{1}{2}(\eta_{\rm L}+\eta_{\rm R})$, and \newcounter{romancounter} \begin{list} {({\it \roman{romancounter}}$\thinspace$)}{\usecounter{romancounter} } \item if $\eta_{\rm C}<0$ the event is classified as 1-arm-L; \item if $\eta_{\rm C}>0$ the event is classified as 1-arm-R. \end{list}
+For such events, we determine the centre of the pseudorapidity distribution as $\eta_{\rm C} = \frac{1}{2}(\eta_{\rm L}+\eta_{\rm R})$, and